What Is A Steel Erector?

 - Putting steel components into position with tower cranes and other heavy machinery

-- Position structural members through signals or physically aligning them into place
+- Position structural members through signals or physically align them into place

 - Verify that steel frames are in proper alignment and put components into position